Our commitment will unfold through various stages over many years. We have identified eight strategic objectives to guide us over the next five years.

 The NWMO will:

-Build sustainable, long-term relationships with interested Canadians and Aboriginal peoples of Canada, and involve them in setting future directions for the safe, long-term management of used nuclear fuel.
-Continue to adapt plans for the management of used nuclear fuel in response to evolving societal expectations and values, insight from Indigenous Knowledge, and changes in public policies;
+Build sustainable, long-term relationships with interested Canadians and Indigenous peoples of Canada, and involve them in setting future directions for the safe, long-term management of used nuclear fuel.
+The NWMO will continue to adapt plans for the management of used nuclear fuel in response to evolving societal expectations and values, insight from Indigenous Knowledge, and changes in public policies;

 - Implement collaboratively with communities the process to select a site suitable for locating the deep geological repository and Centre of Expertise in a safe location in an area with an informed, willing host;

-- Advance planning and capabilities for the construction and operation of the deep geological repository and the associated Centre of Expertise at the site selected to host the project;
+- Advance planning and capabilities for the construction and operation of the deep geological repository and the associated Centre of Expertise;

 - Continuously improve technical knowledge in collaboration with universities and international partners, and adapt plans consistent with international best practices;